 When you register an instance, you define certain properties such as credentials, owner, location, and comments.
-You can change this information from the Edit Instance Properties window.
+You can change this information from the Edit Instance Properties window, the available options depend on whether you are editing a Windows SQL Server instance or a Linux SQL Server instance.
 To access this window, go to any of the following views:

-- Overview tab The Edit Instance Properties option is located on the gear icon next to the instance you want to edit. - Instance details view The Edit Instance Properties option is located under More Actions on the actions items bar.
+- Home tab The Edit Instance Properties option is located on the gear icon next to the instance you want to edit. - Instance details view The Edit Instance Properties option is located under the gear icon next to the instance name. - Instances tab > Managed by Instances view The Edit Instance Properties option is located on the gear icon next to the instance you want to disable, or under the Edit Instance on the action items bar.
+Note that you must select at least one instance to have this option enabled. - Instances tab > SQL Licensing by Instances view The Edit Instance Properties option is located on the gear icon next to the instance you want to disable, or under Edit Instance on the action items bar.
+Note that you must select at least one instance to have this option enabled.

-• Instances tab > SQL Licensing view - The Edit Instance Properties option is located on the gear icon menu next to the selected instance or on the actions items bar..
+🕜 Tip

-On the Instances view, on the Managed instances section, you can also select several instances at once and click Edit Owner, Edit Location, or Edit Credentials for faster editing of these fields.
-For more information about what you can do on the Managed Instances view, refer to Managed instances.
+On the Instances view, on the Managed by Instances section, you can also select several instances at once and click Edit Owner, Edit Location, or Edit Credentials for faster editing of these fields.
+For more information about what you can do on the Manage by Instances view, refer to Managed instances.